 If you disagree with how your claim was paid or you are denied coverage for a specific drug or supply, you can make an appeal about the coverage decision.
 Blue Cross and Blue Shield will review the prescription drug plan contract that is in effect for your appeal to see if all of the rules were properly followed and to see if the drug or supply is specifically excluded or limited by your prescription drug plan.
-The appeal decision will be based on the terms of your prescription drug plan contract, no benefits can be provided even if the drugs are medically necessary for you.
+The appeal decision will be based on the terms of your prescription drug plan contract.
+For example, if a drug is excluded or limited by your prescription drug plan contract, no benefits can be provided even if the drugs are medically necessary for you.
 For this reason, you should be sure to review all parts of your prescription drug plan contract for any coverage limits and exclusions.
 These parts include your Subscriber Certificate and Prescription Drug Rider and riders (if there are any) that apply for your prescription drug plan contract.